pyvisa/pyvisa/docs/faq.rst

      Download and install it from `National Instruments's VISA`.
 Run the debug command again to see if the new library was found by PyVISA.
-If not, create a configuration file as described HERE XXXX.
+If not, create a configuration file as described in ref:`configuring`.

      If there is no VISA library with the correct bitness available, try solution 2.